orsinium-labs/mypy-baseline/README.md

 + Baseline is carefully crafted to avoid merge conflicts.
 + Baseline is human-readable, and diffs are informative.
 The reviewers of your PR will know exactly what errors you resolve and what errors you introduced.
 + Track the progress you make with git-based history of changes and burndown chart of resolved type violations.
-+ Ignore speicific error messages (using regular expressions), so that buggy mypy plugins don't bother you with false-positives.
++ Ignore specific error messages (using regular expressions) and error categories, so that buggy mypy plugins don't bother you with false-positives.

 ## Installation